 "Exercising a long call" means the call option owner is demanding to buy the stock from the call seller.
 Upon exercise of a call, shares are deposited into your account and cash to pay for the shares and commission is withdrawn (just like a normal stock purchase).

 It's important to note that exercising is not the only way to turn an options trade profitable.
 For options that are "in-the-money," most investors will sell their option contracts in the market to someone else prior to expiration to collect their profits.

 Assignment of a short call

 A short call investor hopes the price of the underlying stock does not rise above the strike price.
-If it does, the long call investor may exercise the call and create an "assignment."
-Assignment can occur on any business day before the expiration date.
+If it does, the long call investor might exercise the call and create an "assignment."
+An assignment can occur on any business day before the expiration date.
 If it does, the short call investor must sell shares at the exercise price.

-Remember from earlier: the call is "covered" if you sell shares you already own, but if it's "uncovered" you must find shares to sell to call purchaser.
+Remember, the call is "covered" if you sell shares you already own but, if it's "uncovered," you must find shares to sell to the call purchaser.

 Options trading entails significant risk and is not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Before trading options, please read Characteristics and Risks of Standardized Options.
 Supporting documentation for any claims, if applicable, will be furnished upon request.